 Badawi pulled out the pita and began stuffing it with ingredients.
 First, a healthy dollop of hummus.
 Then, a dollop of creamy garlic sauce.
 Taziki sauce is also available.
 Made from yogurt, mint, and cucumbers, taziki sauce is the inspiration for half of the restaurant’s name, along with pita bread.

 Next, Badawi threw in some lettuce, followed by red onions seasoned with sumak.
 He added some pickles imported from Lebanon, and pickled turnips.
 He put in chickpea salad, seasoned with olive oil and lemon.

-Finally he added the freshly roasted chicken shawarma and topped it with tahini and and “hot shata” sauce—“Mediterranean-style hot sauce.”
+Finally he added the freshly roasted chicken shawarma and topped it with tahini and “hot shata” sauce—“Mediterranean-style hot sauce.”